perma-id/w3id.org/hsu-aut/readme.md

 - CSS: Ontology implementation of the abstract reference model for capabilities, skills and services
 - CaSk: An ontology detailing the concepts of the CSS ontology
 - CaSkMan: A more detailed ontology further extending the concepts of `CaSk` for the domain of manufacturing.
+- IEEE 1872.2: Ontology implementation of the Standard for Autonomous Robotics (AuR)

 ## Maintainers